 Sadly, Maria passed away in 1989, just shy of her 50th birthday but not before she had designed Australia’s first range of jewellery inspired by and featuring rough Cognac coloured diamonds from the newly operational Argyle diamond mine.
 This range called “Wild Diamonds” was way ahead of its time and the Argyle diamonds became a passion of Fred’s and a focus of his business.

 Mondial moved from the Ritz Carlton “Promenade” in Double Bay to “The Grand Walk” of the iconic Queen Victoria Building in 1993, where this year it celebrates a rare quarter of a century as one of the QVB’s oldest and most august tenants.

 Fred has been joined in the business by his 2 children Michael and Nadia, as well as his cousin Jacob, who emigrated to Australia in 1981.
 Jacob has worked with Fred for over 35 years and learnt everything he knows about the business from Fred and Maria.
 He co-manages Mondial in the QVB with Michael.
 Michael studied gemmology in residence at the GIA (Gemological Institute of America) and over the past 20 years in the business has made pink and other coloured diamonds his particular field of expertise.
 He has been a past director of the NSW branch of the JAA (jewellers Association of Australia) and is currently chairman of the DGA (Diamond Guild of Australia), a not for profit organisation of diamond jewellery professionals dedicated to promoting and exemplifying benchmarks of quality, expertise and integrity in the jewellery industry.
 Nadia, who inherited her mother’s creativity and flair for design, has established herself as one of Australia’s most awarded and talented jewellery designers.
 She manages the Mondial group’s second store, the eponymously named Mondial by Nadia Neuman in The Strand Arcade.
-Mondial by Nadia will be celebrating it’s 10th year in 2019 and already has a well-established clientele who appreciate Nadia’s bold and innovative creations.
+Mondial by Nadia celebrated it’s 10th year in 2019 and has a well-established clientele who appreciate Nadia’s bold and innovative creations.